 I created this fun DIY map art as I have a bit of a map habit.
 In that, I can’t resist picking up a free map whenever I visit somewhere new.

-My collection of the old road and tourist city maps has really grown.
-Even though many of the maps are out of date and not of real practical use, I keep them as crafting and upcycling resources.
+My collection of the old road and tourist city maps has grown.
+Even though many of the maps are out of date and not of actual practical use, I keep them as crafting and upcycling resources.

-Old maps are cheap, affordable and interesting craft paper.
+Old maps are cheap, affordable and exciting craft paper.
 I use them for decoupage, from large items such as map chairs to smaller things such as Mason jars, cookie tins and shells.

 I’ve repurposed road maps into paper rosettes, luminary bags, roses and even plant pot covers.
 I also use them as an environmentally friendly gift wrap.